jmtellez/CLI-mate/README.md

 ![usage](img/usage.png)

-You will need to initialize `.env` with the corresponding API Keys:
+Create a `.env` file in the root directory and add the following vars:

 ```ini
 MAPBOX=API_KEY